Stegobully/merged_ncRNAclassifier/README.md

 ## 1. Choice of Model: You can choose between the following four models, each needing different input for the classification
 ### Merged
 This classifier has the highest accuracy but requires the graph feature file created by GraphProt for the classification.
 For how to create graph feature files see section [GraphProt](#graphprot).
-For more information about the model see [test_merged.py](#test-merged.py).
+For more information about the model see [run_merged.py](#run_mergedpy).
 ### StrEnc
 This classifier has the second highest accuracy but requires the structure annotation file created by pysster.
 While creating the structure annotation is faster than retrieving the graph feature vectors, if you already have both secondary structure encodings, this model will take longer due to the additional transformation of the input by combining sequence and structure.
+For more information about the model see [run_strenc.py](#run_strencpy).
 ### SeqEnc
 This classifier is faster than Merged and StrEnc and works using just `.fasta` files as input.
 The accuracy is slightly lower due to the loss of information about secondary structure.
+For more information about the model see [run_seqenc.py](#run_seqencpy).
 ### GrEnc
 This classifier is the fastest at classification, but shows lower scores.
 If you already have the graph feature files you are better off using Merged.
 If you wish to test this model anyway, you may do so by choosing this option.
+For how to create graph feature files see section [GraphProt](#graphprot).
+For more information about the model see [run_grenc.py](#run_grencpy).

 ---

-Once you have chosen a model, you will be asked whether you would like to classify new sequences or test the model with already classified sequences.

 ## 2. Do you want to "test" the model with sequences whose RNA type is known or do you simply want to predict "new" sequences
 ### new
 You will only need to provide a `.fasta` file and the secondary structure (if necessary).
 The output will be a file in the results folder with the same name as the fasta file, but with `_modelname_predictions.txt` as a suffix, where modelname is the one provided in the previous question.
-One line of this file may look like this: `URS00019662A9_9685	lncRNA	0.9983231425285339`, where the first item is the sequence ID provided by the `.fasta` file (everything before the first space in the header), the second item is the predicted ncRNA type (one in lncRNA, miRNA, rRNA, snRNA, snoRNA, tRNA) and the third item is the probability output by the softmax function in the output layer of the model.
+One line of this file may look like this: `URS00019662A9_9685	lncRNA	0.9983231425285339`, where the first item is the sequence ID provided by the `.fasta` file (everything before the first space in the header), the second item is the predicted ncRNA type (one of "lncRNA", "miRNA", "rRNA", "snRNA", "snoRNA", "tRNA") and the third item is the probability output by the softmax function in the output layer of the model.
 The order of the sequence IDs is the same as in the corresponding `.fasta` file.

 ### test
 If you choose this option, the fasta file has to have headers of following type: `>sequenceid rnatype`, where rnatype is one of "lncRNA", "miRNA", "rRNA", "snRNA", "snoRNA" or "tRNA" (case sensitive).
 Additionally to the afformentioned `_modelname_predictions.txt`, this method also outputs a `classification_scores.txt` which displays scikit-learn's classification report (including class-wise and over all recall, precision and F1-score) and also the Matthews Correlation Coefficient for the prediction.
 Additionally, `confusion_matrix.png` shows the confusion matrix (normalized over each row) for the prediction.
 Note, that these files are not specific to the fasta input, meaning rerunning the model will overwrite them.